-Cold sores are a common and often misunderstood health issue.
+Cold sores are a common health issue.

 The Competition Between Lysine and Arginine